jhuckaby/webcamjs/README.md

 # WebcamJS

 WebcamJS is a small (~2.7K minified and gzipped) standalone JavaScript library for capturing still images from your computer's camera, and delivering them to you as JPEG or PNG [Data URIs](http://en.wikipedia.org/wiki/Data_URI_scheme).
-The images can then be displayed in your web page, rendered into a canvas, or submitted to your server via a standard form.
+The images can then be displayed in your web page, rendered into a canvas, or submitted to your server.
 WebcamJS uses [HTML5 getUserMedia](http://dev.w3.org/2011/webrtc/editor/getusermedia.html), but provides an automatic and invisible Flash fallback.

 WebcamJS is based on my old [JPEGCam](https://code.google.com/p/jpegcam/) project, but has been redesigned for the modern web.
 Instead of relying on Flash and only being able to submit images directly to a server, WebcamJS delivers your images as client-side Data URIs, and it uses HTML5 getUserMedia where available.
 Flash is only used if your browser doesn't support getUserMedia, and the fallback is handled automatically.